matter-labs/zksync-web-era-docs/docs/infra/api-overview.md

 ### `web3_` Namespace

-Available methods:

 | Method               | Notes |
 | -------------------- | ----- |
 | `web3_clientVersion` |       |

-### `debug` namespace
+### `debug_` Namespace\*\*

-The `debug` namespace gives access to several non-standard RPC methods, which will allow developers to inspect and debug calls and transactions.

-This namespace is disabled by default and can be configured via setting `EN_API_NAMESPACES` as described in the example config.
+This namespace provides a set of non-standard RPC methods for developers to inspect and debug calls and transactions.
+By default, this namespace is disabled but can be activated using the `EN_API_NAMESPACES` setting.
+Please refer to the configuration section for more details.;

-Available methods:

 | Method                     | Notes |
 | -------------------------- | ----- |